AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 “ONLY PROFESSIONALS CAN DIAGNOSE AUTISM.”

 Some people oppose self-diagnosis because they believe only professionals are qualified to diagnose autism.
-To this I say that we need to urgently free ourselves from the notion that professionals, especially non-autistic professionals, are infallible.
-Or even universally knowledgeable on autism.
+To this I say that we should free ourselves from the belief that professionals, especially non-autistic professionals, are infallible.
+Or even adequately knowledgeable on autism.

-The tools professionals use to diagnose autism are based on decades of misinformation, incomplete information, biased information, outdated information.
+The tools professionals use to diagnose autism are based on decades of misinformation, incomplete information, biased information, outdated information – put together by non-autistic people.

 Lots of autistic people get told they aren’t autistic by professionals.